lenakita/portfolio/README.md

 ## Portfolio Website
 This is the open source code for my portfolio website hosted at [url-here](), created using [Next.js](https://nextjs.org/) and [Tailwind CSS](https://tailwindcss.com).

+## TODO
+- Deploy using GitHub actions rather than Vercel.
+- Amend comments in index.js.

 ## Getting Started

 Install all the dependencies with: